 The annual uniform allowance for replacement and maintenance of uniforms, (including pants and shoes) shall be paid on a pay period basis.
-During the term of this agreement, the annual uniform allowance shall be increased each year, by forty dollars (\$40.00) and the increase shall occur on the first Full Pay period of the year as follows:
+The annual uniform allowance shall be \$2,000 beginning the first full pay period following January 1, 2022, and for the term of the contract shall be increased by forty dollars (\$40.00) each January beginning 2023.
+The increase shall occur on the first Full Pay period of the year as follows: